tfabris/BlueGigaEmpeg/README.md

 instructions are not followed.

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".
-I take no responsibility for damage incurred while you are dismantling your empeg Car player.
+Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled [Modify Empeg Car interior for I2S digital audio connection](#i2s).
+I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.

 Modify your Arduino compiler for larger buffer size